Government lifts ban on fracking in push to grant 100 new licences

 Liz Truss government lifts ban on fracking in push to grant 100 new licences

-Government ends moratorium despite conceding need to ‘gather better data’ on safety
+Government launches push for shale gas – despite conceding need to ‘gather better data’ on safety

 Liz Truss’s government has formally lifted a ban on fracking for shale gas despite the lack of safety data, saying it was “absolute priority” to boost energy supply.